This show would not be possible without the support of the Santa Barbara community.

 This program is one of the best I have ever seen in my life.
 This was amazing and there are not enough words to say Thank You and your Team."Attendee, BJ King

-The topics we explore are focused on the Pandemic, Sustainability, Creativity and Social Justice.
+The topics we explore are focused on the Pandemic, Sustainability, Creativity, Technology, and Social Justice.
 We look at them individually and, at times, see how one has influenced the other.
-We look through various lenses and hear from different voices as we explore these inquiries.
-One of our guests introduced us to the word Syndemics, which is the collision of different epidemics.
-This syndemic and the chaos, complexity, and intricate complications it has brought to all of our lives is what Making Waves is all about.
-All while finding the silver thread of hope from our guests.
+We look through various lenses and hear different voices as we explore these categories.